Preface:

 To the Trailhead:

-Were cutting through the twisting forest roads of Northern California just west of the Hoopa Valley (belonging to the Hoopa Valley Tribe).
-The towering redwoods are immense.
-At hundreds of feet tall, it is nearly impossible to identify which trees are taller than others.
-How on earth could we tell Hyperion from its unnoticeably smaller friends?!
+We drove through the twisting forest roads of Northern California, near the Hoopa Valley, home of the Hoopa Valley Tribe.
+The towering redwoods were immense.
+At hundreds of feet tall, it is nearly impossible to tell which trees are taller than others.
+How on earth could we tell Hyperion from its unnoticeably smaller neighbors?

 The Tall Trees Trail:

-The trail starts relatively level before diving down through minor switchbacks into the valley.
-Just as our initial drive into the National and State Parks, the trail was equally filled with soaring trees.
-The entire hike down the hill is under the shadow of the redwood canopy.
-This made things a bit chilly, despite the hot dry summer California was experiencing.
-Throughout the hike, we found giant trees that had fallen to become home to moss and clovers.
-Some of these had left gaps large enough for us to walk under the toppled beasts.
+The trail starts relatively level before dropping through minor switchbacks into the valley.
+Like our drive into Redwood National and State Parks, the trail was filled with soaring trees.
+The entire hike down the hill sat under the shadow of the redwood canopy, which made things feel a bit chilly despite the hot, dry California summer.

 Slippery When Wet: